akarimp/Oceanlyz/docs/3_Getting_Started_Python.rst

 First, you need to install Python programming language.

 * Method 1:
-    Install pure Python from https://www.python.org and then use the **pip** command to install required packages
+    Install Python from https://www.python.org and then use the **pip** command to install required packages
 * Method 2 (Recommended):
     Install Anaconda Python distribution from https://www.anaconda.com and then use the **conda** command to install required packages